elhb/scripts/walkthrough.md

 ## 1. Installing the pipeline

-This is a quick explenation of how to setup the st pipeline to run one of the public mouse olfactory bulb samples from the science paper.
+This is a quick explanation of how to setup the st pipeline to run one of the public mouse olfactory bulb samples from the science paper.

 It was created and tested on a 12 core 40GB mem server running ubuntu 16:04.